jeremysrand/BuGS/BuGS/sprites/sprites.md

 We also need to clip a flea which is dropping down from the top.
 The solution there is that the game allocates memory before the SHR page, enough for an extra unseen tile above the screen.
 A partially obscured flea is drawn offscreen into that part of memory before the SHR page.

 There is a similar problem when the flea reaches the bottom of the screen.
-I haven't decided how to handle this yet.
-After the SHR screen are the screen control bytes and the colour palettes so I can't just overwrite that memory with the off-screen flea sprite.
-I could maybe allow the flea to corrupt this memory and then try to repair it.
-Or maybe the flea sprite code will need to have special cases for the last few lines of the screen.
-This problem is still to be solved.
+I have decided to just not handle it.
+The flea disappears once it reaches the bottom of the screen.
+It does not scroll off the bottom.